eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 Now let's learn a little bit about using the command line.

-### Examples: Compiling against a local or remote repository
+### Examples: compiling against a local or remote repository

 Let's suppose you are writing `net.example.foo`.
 Your project directory might be layed out like this: